-5. Maintain the Board as a well-functioning, balanced team led by the Chair
+5. Maintain the Board as a well-functioning, balanced team led by the Chairman

-The Board comprises the part-time Executive Chairman, Don Goulding, the part time Chief Financial Officer, Shaun Claydon, Non-executive Directors, Roland Grain and Michael Keiller, and Marketing Director Kate O'Connell.
+The Board comprises the Executive Chairman, Don Goulding, the Finance Director, Shaun Claydon (who also serves as the Company Secretary), Non-executive Directors, Roland Grain and Michael Keiller, and Marketing Director Kate O'Connell.

 The letters of appointment of all Directors are available for inspection at the Company's registered office during normal business hours.
-Don Goulding is expected to dedicate 3-4 days per week to the Company, Shaun Claydon is expected to dedicate 3-4 days per month, Kate O'Connell is expected to dedicate 4 days per week and Roland Grain and Michael Keiller are expected to dedicate such time as is necessary for the proper performance of his duties.
+Don Goulding is expected to dedicate 3-4 days per week to the Company, Shaun Claydon is expected to dedicate 4 days per month, Kate O'Connell is expected to dedicate 4 days per week and Roland Grain and Michael Keiller are expected to dedicate such time as is necessary for the proper performance of their duties.

-During the 2021 financial year, there have been 6 Board meetings, all of which were attended by Don Goulding and Shaun Claydon, 5 of which were attended by Kate O'Connell and one was attended by Roland Grain following his appointment in January 2021.
-Mark Quinn attended 4 meetings before his resignation from the Board in January 2021.
-There has been 1 Audit Committee meeting, which was attended by Don Goulding and Shaun Claydon.
+During the 2022 financial year, there have been nine Board meetings, all of which were attended by Don Goulding and Shaun Claydon, eight of which were attended by Kate O'Connell and seven of which were attended by Roland Grain.
+Michael Keiller attended five meeting following his appointment in July 2021.
+There has been one Audit Committee meeting, which was attended by Don Goulding and Shaun Claydon and one Remuneration Committee meeting attended by Michael Keiller, Roland Grain and Don Goulding.